-Oh, I had no problem grokking the medieval guard chastising his buddy, “I’ve asked you not to use the siege tower to meet women,” or the Sumo wrestler bear-gripping his opponent and whispering, “Full disclosure—I really need this hug.”
-But I wasn’t sure about the guy telling his wife, “The utility bills for my secret other life are going through the roof.”
-I just squinted at it.
-Then I missed a few more punchlines.
+Oh, I had no problem finding the easy laughs, like the one in the medieval guard chastising his buddy, “I’ve asked you not to use the siege tower to meet women,” or the Sumo wrestler bear-gripping his opponent while whispering, “Full disclosure—I really need this hug.”
+But I wasn’t sure about the guy telling his wife, “The utility bills for my secret other life are going through the roof,” or the patient being wheeled out of the operating room, muttering, “The doctor didn’t make it.”
+I squinted at those, confused.
+Then it happened a few more times.

-Maybe there was fallout in funneling the magazine’s full content into a six-inch window on a device that, actually, did balance nicely in the L-shaped crook of my fingers as I lay in bed reading.
+Maybe there was fallout in funneling a magazine’s content into a six-inch window on a device that, well, actually, did balance quite nicely in the L-shaped crook of my fingers as I lay in bed reading.
 Which is why I’d bought the thing in the first place.
 No more weighty, flapping, dust-emitting pulp.
-Now I had something the size of a couple of graham crackers that could store every book I ever wanted to read.
+Now I had something the size of about four graham crackers that could hold every book and magazine I would ever want to read.

-I tapped over to the short fiction, which had usually been too highbrow for my taste, and had another surprise.
-I was fully in, grinning away.
-Somehow the Kindle had made the lofty accessible.
+I tapped over to the New Yorker’s short fiction, which had always been a little highbrow for my plebeian taste, and discovered more surprise.
+I was engaged, grinning away, fully in.
+Somehow the Kindle had shifted reality.
 How?
-I didn’t have a clue.
+The mysteries were multiplying.

-Sure, I saw the deception in that screen.
-You knew a book or magazine was in there somewhere, in the same way you knew the Himalayas were on the other side of the globe, but without the mass, it didn’t quite register.
-Trust became a part of the equation.
+But there was deception in that display, too.
+Sure, you knew a book or magazine was in there, somewhere — the way you know the Himalayas are on the other side of the globe.
+But without the physical mass, you just didn’t feel quite as sure.
+Or assured.
+Trust entered into the equation.

-Even the magazine’s length was indeterminate and squirrelly.
-The number of pages swelled or receded based on my choice of font.
-And forget about the comfort of page numbers.
-They shifted, too.
-Kindle content is always on the move and in flux, depending on your display options.
-But the same time, it’s exactly the same.
+Even the magazine’s length was squirrelly and indeterminate.
+The number of pages swelled or receded depending on your choice of font.
+Content often seemed to be on the move, in flux, based on ever-changing options.
+Yet, at the same time, the words stayed exactly the same.

-If a printed New Yorker is a mountain, then the e-version is a river.
-And I was content to be carried along.
-Said one Kindle ad, quoting Steinbeck, “We do not take a trip; it takes us.”
-Indeed.
-The Kindle marketers were earning their pay.
+If a printed New Yorker was a mountain, then the e-version was a river.
+A Kindle ad I saw quoted Steinbeck, “We do not take a trip; it takes us,” nailing it.

 Wide-eyed, I tapped on.
-Who would have thought that the turn of a page could be accompanied by a little vibration (Did I really feel that?) for the comforting assurance of physicality.
-Or that you could view the highlighted passages of other cyber-readers on the device?
-Or that it could reach up into the cloud to snatch free sample chapters of books and Wikipedia entries while helpfully denying access to Facebook and Gmail.
+Who would have thought that the turn of a page could be accompanied by a tiny vibration for a comforting hint of physicality (Did I really just feel that?).
+Or that you could view the highlighted passages of other readers of the same book you were reading?
+Or that it could reach up into the cloud to snatch sample chapters and Wikipedia articles while helpfully denying you access to Facebook and email.
 Oh, technology!
 Oh product designers!

 Finally, I sussed out the cartoon mystery.
-The single-panel drawings, which had been like welcome islands in the New Yorker‘s text-dense waters, were all grouped together in the e-version, absent any surrounding text, and therein lay the problem.
+The ‘toons, those welcoming islands of relief which had always reliably anchored the pages in the printed New Yorker‘s text-dense waters, were all grouped together at the end in the e-version, absent the familiar surrounding text, and therein lay the problem.

-I had been compensating, albeit unconsciously, imagining the missing print around them.
-That distraction had thrown me off my funny bone.
-Stubbornly I was resisting that the old context was kaput, that the cartoon-copy balance had shifted.
-(The Voyage’s sketchy graphics didn’t help, either.)
+I had been compensating, unconsciously, imagining the missing print around them, which was throwing me off my funny bone.
+The magazine’s bedrock cartoon-copy relationship was history.
+That distraction had tweaked me.
+Stubbornly I had been resisting change.
+(The Voyage’s sketchy graphics didn’t help much, either.)

 The price of progress, I told myself.
-Relax — you’ve got a cool device, a mere $7.99 monthly subscription fee, and zero chance of adding to the stack of New Yorkers collecting dust in the corner of my office.
+Relax.
+You’ve got a pretty cool device, a low $7.99 monthly subscription fee, and zero chance of adding more height to the stack of New Yorkers collecting dust in a corner of the office.
 Be thankful.